-According to a Gartner study published in 2021, only 38% of technology organizations conduct an annual assessment of their employees’ skills and competencies.
-Many people undervalue their own abilities.
-A skills inventory provides a snapshot of a company’s capabilities.
+According to a Gartner study released in 2021, only 38% of technology organizations conduct an inventory of employees’ skills and competencies every year.

 A skills inventory is an internal resource in which a company stores information about existing employees’ capabilities, experience (past and present), and goals as a tool for accomplishing the organization’s goals and objectives.
 They come in a variety of shapes and sizes and can be as basic or complex as the corporation sees fit.
 It should ideally be a dynamic resource that is maintained and updated regularly.
 It is frequently kept in the form of a matrix and is updated based on employee development as well as skill improvement.
 This has numerous advantages, including: